d2l-ai/d2l-en/chapter_modern_recurrent-networks/seq2seq.md

 ## Encoder

-Recall that the encoder of seq2seq can transform the inputs with different length to a universal fixed length context vector $\mathbf{c}$ by encoding the sequence information inside $\mathbf{c}$.
+Recall that the encoder of seq2seq can transform the inputs of variable length to a fixed-length context vector $\mathbf{c}$ by encoding the sequence information into $\mathbf{c}$.
 We usually use RNN layers within the encoder.

-Let's think of an input sequence $x_1, \ldots, x_T$, where $x_t$ is $t$-th word of the inputs.
-At timestep $t$, the RNN will have two vectors as input: the $x_t$'s feature vector $\mathbf{x}_t$ and the hidden state of the last timestep $\mathbf{h}_t$.
+Suppose that we have an input sequence $x_1, \ldots, x_T$, where $x_t$ is the $t^\mathrm{th}$ word.
+At timestep $t$, the RNN will have two vectors as the input: the feature vector $\mathbf{x}_t$ of $x_t$ and the hidden state of the last timestep $\mathbf{h}_{t-1}$.
 Let's denote the transformation of the RNN's hidden states by a function $f$:

 $$\mathbf{h}_t = f (\mathbf{x}_t, \mathbf{h}_{t-1}).$$

-Next, the encoder absorbs the information of all the hidden states and encodes into the context vector $\mathbf{c}$ by a function $q$:
+Next, the encoder captures information of all the hidden states and encodes it into the context vector $\mathbf{c}$ with a function $q$:

 $$\mathbf{c} = q (\mathbf{h}_1, \ldots, \mathbf{h}_T).$$

 For example, if we choose $q$ as $q (\mathbf{h}_1, \ldots, \mathbf{h}_T) = \mathbf{h}_T$, then the context vector will be the final hidden state $\mathbf{h}_T$.

-So far what we describe above is a signle directional RNN, where each timestep's hidden state only depends on the previous tiemsteps'.
-We can also use other forms of RNNs such as GRUs, LSTMs and, bidirectional RNNs to encode the sequential information.
+So far what we describe above is a unidirectional RNN, where each timestep's hidden state only depends on the previous timesteps'.
+We can also use other forms of RNNs such as GRUs, LSTMs and, bidirectional RNNs to encode the sequential input.

-Let's implement the seq2seq's encoder together!
-Here, we use the word embedding layer to obtain a feature index from the word index of the input language and then input it into a multi-layer LSTM recurrent neural network.
+Now let's implement the seq2seq's encoder.
+Here we use the word embedding layer to obtain the feature vector according to the word index of the input language.
+Those feature vectors will be fed to a multi-layer LSTM.
 The input for the encoder is a batch of sequences, which is 2-D tensor with shape (batch size, sequence length).
-It outputs both the LSTM outputs, e.g., the hidden state for each timestep, as well as the hidden state and memory cell of the last timestep.
+The encoder returns both the LSTM outputs, i.e., hidden states of all the timesteps, as well as the hidden state and the memory cell of the final timestep.

 ```{.python .input  n=3}
 # Saved in the d2l package for later use